Stumblin' In

-"Stumblin' In" is a song written by Australian songwriter Mike Chapman and English-American songwriter Nicky Chinn, performed by English singer Chris Norman, originally the vocal lead of the British rock band Smokie, and American singer Suzi Quatro.
+"Stumblin' In" is a song written by Australian songwriter Mike Chapman and British-American songwriter Nicky Chinn, performed by English singer Chris Norman, the original vocal lead of the British rock band Smokie, and American singer Suzi Quatro.
 At first released as a standalone single, it was later added to some editions of the Quatro album If You Knew Suzi...
 It was Norman's first single as a solo artist.

 In 2023, the Australian DJ Cyril created a remix of the song.
 The song went viral on TikTok.
 Among other things, the association football players from Bayern Munich used the song for a TikTok video.
 The remix also reached the charts in Germany, Austria, Switzerland and the United Kingdom, reaching number two in Germany and Austria.
-In Australia it was widely used in 2025 in an advertising campaing for Subaru vehicles.
+In Australia it was widely used in 2025 in an advertising campaign for Subaru vehicles.

 Background

 The writing-producing team of Mike Chapman and Nicky Chinn were behind many of the 1970s hits for Suzi Quatro and for Chris Norman's band Smokie.
 In 1978, Chapman, Chinn, Quatro, and the members of Smokie were all at a party in Düsseldorf.
-As Chapman recounted, "Suzi was playing bass, and Chris was there with his arm round her, and they were singing into a mike, and I thought what a fantastic duet they’d make, because they looked so great together.
-The next day, I was in the studio with Suzi, and during a break, I came up with the line, 'Our love is alive'…I looked at Suzi and said 'What about this, with you and Chris?
-Wouldn’t it be great?' and she said it sounded fantastic.”
+As Chapman recounted, "Suzi was playing bass, and Chris was there with his arm round her, and they were singing into a mike, and I thought what a fantastic duet they'd make, because they looked so great together.
+The next day, I was in the studio with Suzi, and during a break, I came up with the line, 'Our love is alive'…I looked at Suzi and said, 'What about this, with you and Chris?
+Wouldn't it be great?' and she said it sounded fantastic.”